The true tropical paradise

 This is the largest temple of its kind in the southern hemisphere.
 A shimmering Hindu temple with elaborate and vibrant colors in its facade, the Sri Siva is dedicated to the god of the rainy season.
 Naturally, visiting the temple during this season for the monthly Karthingai Puja festival is one of the temple’s many joys.

-The small, uninhabited island of Monuriki already served as a film location for the famous film Cast Away with Tom Hanks.
+The small, uninhabited island of Monuriki already served as a film location for Cast Away with Tom Hanks.
 The island is now perfect for guided day trips and hikes through an almost untouched natural scenery—relax in the white sand or explore the surrounding coral reef while snorkeling.

 A true paradise, this forest reserve is perfect for those with hiking lust.
 You’ll discover a lush rainforest, interrupted by natural pools that stretch 3 miles alongside trails that are also home to countless birds—the kind you won’t find anywhere else.